Nutritional Gaps Behind Treatment-Resistant Depression

 The Hidden Layer: Nutrient-Driven Brain Chemistry and Methylation

-Antidepressants primarily work by altering how neurotransmitters such as serotonin, dopamine, and norepinephrine are recycled or signalled.
+Antidepressants–including selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs)–primarily work by altering how neurotransmitters such as serotonin, dopamine, and norepinephrine are recycled or signalled.
 They do not create these neurotransmitters.

-If neurotransmitter production is already compromised—due to nutrient insufficiency, impaired methylation, or chronic inflammation—medication effects may be blunted.
-This is commonly seen alongside immune activation and gut–brain dysfunction, where inflammatory signalling interferes with mood regulation via the gut–brain axis.
+If neurotransmitter production is already compromised–due to nutrient insufficiency, impaired methylation, or chronic inflammation–medication effects may be blunted.
+This is commonly seen alongside immune activation and gut-brain dysfunction, where inflammatory signalling interferes with mood regulation via the gut-brain axis.
+Research by Yuri Milaneschi and colleagues has highlighted that inflammation can divert tryptophan metabolism toward the kynurenine pathway, reducing serotonin availability.

 1. Nutrient Deficiencies That Disrupt Neurotransmitter Production